-The APEx Facility Self-Assessment PQI template is a free companion offering to the facility self-assessment component of ASTRO's Accreditation Program for Excellence (APEx).
+The APEx Facility PQI template is a free companion offering to the facility Self-Assessment component of ASTRO's APEx - Accreditation Program for Excellence.
 It guides participants through the required steps to complete an American Board of Radiology (ABR) qualified PQI project.
 Download the APEx Facility Self-assessment PQI template today!

 APEx Overview

-The mission of ASTRO’s Accreditation Program for Excellence (APEx) is to recognize facilities by objectively assessing the radiation oncology care team, policies and procedures, and the facility.
-APEx was created to support quality improvement in radiation therapy practices.
-The APEx program provides an objective review by practicing radiation oncology professionals of essential functions and processes of radiation oncology practices.
+APEx was created to support quality improvement in radiation therapy practices and provides an objective review of essential functions and processes of radiation oncology practices.
 It offers transparent, measurable, evidence- and consensus-based standards that emphasize a professional commitment to safety and quality.
-Facilities that obtain practice accreditation will have the systems, personnel and policies and procedures needed to provide high-quality, safe patient care.
-The length of the accreditation cycle is four years.
+Facilities that obtain APEx Accreditation will have the systems, personnel and policies and procedures needed to provide high-quality, safe patient care.

-The self-assessment is a preliminary process in which practices assess their readiness for the facility visit.
-Compliance with APEx accreditation standards is assessed by completing the self-assessment via the Web-based tool.
-Practices submit their self-assessment, which includes medical record abstraction, uploaded policies and procedures and other supportive materials.
-The practice will be provided with a detailed interim feedback report that identifies the extent to which the practice is in compliance with each of the APEx evaluation criteria and may indicate deficiencies that must be addressed in order to progress to the facility visit.
-The feedback report notifies the practice if they are ready to proceed for a facility visit or if they must complete the self-assessment again.
+The Self-Assessment is a preliminary process in which practices assess their readiness for the facility visit.
+Compliance with APEx Standards is assessed by completing the Self-Assessment via the APEx Portal.
+Practices submit their Self-Assessment, which includes medical record review, uploaded policies and procedures and other supportive materials.
+The practice will be provided with a detailed interim feedback report that identifies the extent to which the practice is in compliance and may indicate deficiencies that must be addressed in order to progress to the facility visit.

 PQI Project Overview